The day I died, I was in the supermarket.

 She shrugged.
 “I don’t know,” she said.
 “They’re probably still human.
 I’m sure they would have come looking for you if they’d have turned.
 They’re the enemy now.”

-My head swirled with new, fresh emotions; I wanted to feed and savour human flesh.
+Maybe that should have hurt, the thought that I would never see my family again – my wife and my two children.
+But it didn’t hurt.
+I didn’t even bat an eyelid at the thought.
 My new friend was right.
 We were better than humanity now.
 I could feel my strength magnified a hundred times over, and my thoughts were clearer.
 Humanity were my prey and my food.
 I embraced the rush and smiled; I was reborn.

-Alex and I remained together for the next four months.
-We hunted humans.
-Some put up a good fight, but others just cowered.
-They acted like nothing more than sheep – frightened, terrified sheep running from wolves.
+Alex and I remained together for the next four months, a pack-hunting duo.
+Some of our prey – a small minority – put up a good fight, but most cowered.
+They were nothing more than sheep running from wolves, and all lost.
+We were a good team.

-One day, we tracked a herd of weak, defenceless and cowering humans to a barn, of all places.
-The landscape was open and clear; there wasn’t anywhere else to hide, so they had clearly been driven here by necessity.
+One day, we tracked a herd of cowering humans to their hiding place; a barn.
+The landscape was open and clear; there wasn’t anywhere else to hide, so they had been driven here by necessity.
+Pathetic; last remnants of humanity in the area cowering behind a few wooden slats.

 I need to feed, and a couple of barred doors won’t stop me.